czuniga28/parallel_programming/README.md

 ### Candado de lectura y escritura

+"In computer science, a readers–writer ( also known in the cientific literature as single-writer lock, a multi-reader lock, a push lock, or an MRSW lock ) is a synchronization primitive that solves one of the readers–writers problems.
+An RW lock allows concurrent access for read-only operations, write operations require exclusive access.
+This means that multiple threads can read the data in parallel but an exclusive lock is needed for writing or modifying data.
+When a writer is writing the data, all other writers or readers will be blocked until the writer is finished writing.
+A common use might be to control access to a data structure in memory that cannot be updated atomically and is invalid (and should not be read by another thread) until the update is complete."[1]

 ### Descomposición

 Division de un problema en subproblemas mas pequeños que pueden ser resueltos de